jotix16/Dynamic-3DGS-Viewer/README.md

 The Gaussian file loader is compatiable with the official implementation.
 Therefore, download pretrained Gaussian PLY file from [this official link](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip), and select the "point_cloud.ply" you like by clicking the 'open ply' button, and you are all set!

+## To view Free-Viewpoint Videos of 3DGStream

+We are actively working on this and anticipate uploading test cases within the next few hours/days, at which point we will also provide detailed usage instructions.

 # Optional dependencies: